RudolfReiter/vehicle_gym/README.md

 # Vehicle Gym
 This environment collects functions that are often needed when vehicle simulations are used.
-It contains basic solvers, vehicle models, and Frenet transformation tools.
+It contains essential solvers, vehicle models, and Frenet transformation tools.
+The following animation shows a simulation of five competing vehicles with different set speeds.

 ![til](./animation1.gif)